Muneer145/home-page-design/README.md

 # credence-home-page
-Home page design for credence
+This is just a simple homepage design for credence facility managers using just html and css.